nicogigi92/my-netflix/README.md

   torrent.mydns.ex
   web.mydns.ex

-After cloning the repo, you will have to adapt few things in files.
+After cloning the repo, you will have to adapt few things in files :

 Change *mydns.ex* by your own dns.
-Put your *email* adress for acme challenge (letsencrypt certificate)
+Put your *email* adress for acme challenge (letsencrypt certificate).
 Add your ip adress into the ip whitelist.

 Maybe you will have to create two directories :